 As per the AIP rule, aircraft shall not join the ILS at less than 10NM from touchdown or below 3,000ft at night.
 Figure 15 shows the percentage of arrivals violating this rule.
-There was a single infringement of this rule in May 2021.

 During the day, the DfT noise abatement procedures stipulate that arrivals shall not descend below 2,000ft before intercepting the ILS glidepath; this equates to 6.1NM from touchdown.
 We continually monitor this for conformance and infringements are followed up with the airline and NATS for feedback on the event to prevent future infringements.
 Helicopters and calibration flights are excluded from this requirement.
 For detail on the monitoring of the arrivals swathe see Annex C.